ANHD-NYC-CODE/anhd-council-backend/README.md

 In terminal, navigate to the 'anhd-council-backend' root folder on your local device and type:
-`sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` The dev restart progress should also appear in docker.
-(Build with sh build.dev.sh)
+`sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` The dev restart progress should also appear in docker (you'll be able to see the resources restart, etc) (Build with sh build.dev.sh)

 # DEV REBUILD

 Run: sudo sh build.dev.sh

+(May have to restart dev after rebuild if DB hasn't finished loading)

 ## Production / Dev Startup

 1. Clone repo
 2. Get `.env` file from dev.
+3. Run build script `sh build.prod.sh` or `sudo sh build.dev.sh` depending on your environment

+   DEV:
-3. Run build script `sh build.prod.sh` or `sudo sh build.dev.sh` depending on your environment If the build fails with an error regarding the database starting up, you may run `sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` to restart it
+   If the build fails with an error regarding the database starting up, you may run `sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` to restart it

 4. (first time startup) Shell into app container `docker exec -i -t app /bin/bash` and

 - create super user `python manage.py createsuperuser` (NOTE: check your email because the app will auto-generate a password despite you creating one in the wizard)